Yes, rates are increasing for all customers. The changes include:

 Transportation costs vary depending on where you live due to changing fuel prices, pipeline tolls and available capacity on pipelines serving different parts of Ontario.

 For customers in southern Ontario, the transportation cost is included in the "Gas used" line on your bill.
-In the North West, the net transportation cost decreased by about $5.75 annually.
-In the North East rate zone, the net annual transportation cost decreased by about $6.50.
+In the North West rate zone, the net transportation cost increased by about $0.01 annually.
+In the North East rate zone, the net transportation cost increased by about $0.63 annually.

-For all customers in Ontario, there's a decrease of about $1 to $1.72 a year, depending where you live, to safely and reliably deliver natural gas to your home or business.
+For customers in southern Ontario, there's an increase of $9 a year, and an increase of $6.24 in northern Ontario to safely and reliably deliver natural gas to your home or business.

 The southern, northeast and northwest areas of the province are each served by different natural gas supply basins and transportation pipelines.
 We buy these services from the market and pass the cost through to our customers.
 Because the market costs for these services vary by location, the costs our customers pay can also differ by location.

 Because natural gas is a commodity, the market price can fluctuate with changes in the amount of readily available supply or in the level of demand for the product.
 We adjust customer prices for market fluctuations every three months to reflect changes in the market price.
-Over the long term, the price our customers pay has declined and is lower today than 10 years ago and the cost of heating your home and hot water with natural gas remains significantly lower than electricity, oil or propane.
+Over the long term, the price our customers pay has declined and is lower today than 10 years ago.

 If you buy natural gas from an energy marketer, the price you pay for your gas supplies depends on the terms of the contract and is excluded from this rate change.
-For other services purchased from Union Gas (natural gas transportation, storage and delivery), residential customers will see an overall decrease of about $1.00 to $8.00 a year.
+For other services purchased from Union Gas (natural gas transportation, storage and delivery), residential customers will see an overall increase ranging from $9.37 to $14.16 a year, depending where you live.